gleechi/gleechi.github.io/pages/1.4.0/unity/unity_component_vgcontrollerprofile.md

 To link together a controller plugin with VG, the VirtualGrasp SDK provides a base class VG_ExternalController.

 The VirtualGrasp SDK already includes a few ready-to-use child classes for the controllers listed below.
-For each controller, you will also find its [VG_ControllerProfile](controllers.1.4.0.html#controller-profile).
+For each controller, you will also find its [VG_ControllerProfile](controllers.1.4.0.html#controller-profile) as a scriptable object.

 * [VG_EC_Mouse](unity_vg_ec_mouse.1.4.0.html) for Mouse control.
 * [VG_EC_Script](unity_vg_ec_script.1.4.0.html) for control from other scripts.